 Over time borehole-drilling fluids can become turbid, degrading optical measurements.
-Best practices should include avoiding the introduction of substances such as heavy greases in the borehole, and materials that can be dissolved by solvents used as drill fluids.
-IDPO-IDDO also provides towers and sheave wheels needed for borehole access.
-If requested and resourced by NSF, IDPO-IDDO could preserve, maintain, extend borehole casings, and maintain the proper level of drill fluid compensation for existing boreholes.
+Best practices should include avoiding introduction of substances such as heavy greases in the borehole, and materials that can be dissolved by solvents used as drill fluids.
+IDP also provides towers and sheave wheels needed for borehole access.
+If requested and resourced by NSF, IDP could preserve, maintain, extend borehole casings, and maintain the proper level of drill fluid compensation for existing boreholes.
 The Borehole Logging Working group will work with the ice borehole logging community to prioritize the boreholes requiring preservation.

 1.3 Recent and current logging projects: WAIS Divide: Several groups have logged the WAIS Divide ice core borehole in the 2014 to 2017 time frame.
-Measurements included temperature, optical, and seismic profiling, and an acoustic caliper along with a kHz acoustic fabric logger for the kHz range.
+Measurements included temperature, optical, and seismic profiling, and an acoustic caliper along with an acoustic fabric logger for the kHz range.
 WAIS Divide drilling included five replicate coring deviations and this logging activity was the first to be done in a borehole with deviation channels.
-The Replicate Coring System for the DISC drill was designed in order to make all deviations on the uphill side of the main borehole, so that logging tools naturally follow gravity and remain within the parent channel.
+The Replicate Coring System for the Deep Ice Sheet Coring drill (DISC) was designed in order to make all deviations on the uphill side of the main borehole, so that logging tools naturally follow gravity and remain within the parent channel.
 The deviations did affect logging data and some issues were encountered while passing the deviations, in particular the acoustic logging tool was diverted into the side channel at the deviation with the most borehole damage near 3,000 m, but accessed the main borehole on a following attempt.
 Three other logging tools followed the main borehole and passed all deviations without incident.
 The deviation drilling and subsequent borehole logging at WAIS Divide was largely successful.

 South Pole Ice (SPICE) core: The Intermediate-Depth Drill was deployed to the South Pole for the 2014-15 and 2015-16 field seasons, successfully collecting 1,751 m of ice core.

-Analysis of the SPICE core may take advantage of and supplement the wealth of existing South Pole data from shallow cores, snow pits, IceCube hot-water boreholes meteorological observations.
-The SPICE Core borehole is pressure compensated by ESTISOL 140, providing a test bed for borehole logging in a new drill fluid.
-ESTISOL 140 has caused convective problems in temperature logging because of its high viscosity.
+Analysis of the SPICE core may take advantage of and supplement the wealth of existing South Pole data from shallow cores, snow pits, IceCube hot-water boreholes and meteorological observations.

+The SPICE Core borehole is pressure compensated by ESTISOL 140, which has caused convective problems in temperature logging because of its high viscosity.
 ESTISOL 140 has also exhibited a tendency to cloud, which could affect optical logging.

-The SPICEcore project is a benefit to ongoing South Pole in-ice particle physics projects, by providing ground truth measurements of ice chemistry, fabric, and particulates for characterization of optical, radio and acoustic signal propagation.
-Due to the proximity of the proposed drill site to the IceCube and ARA arrays, the borehole will serve as an access point for calibration of existing and future South Pole in-ice physics astrophysics experiments.
+The SPICE core project is a benefit to ongoing South Pole in-ice particle physics projects, by providing ground truth measurements of ice chemistry, fabric, and particulates for characterization of optical, radio and acoustic signal propagation.
+Due to the proximity of the drill site to the IceCube and ARA arrays, the borehole continues to serve as an access point for calibration of existing and future South Pole in-ice physics and astrophysics experiments.